Who Is Liable in a Semi-Truck Crash, the Driver or the Company?

 If you get into a crash with a semi-truck, then you need to collect evidence at the scene including photographs and witness statements.
 Get the driver’s name, contact information, the name of their company, and their insurance information.
 Then, call the police and go to the hospital for treatment.

 If the truck driver’s company or their insurance provider calls you to work out a settlement, do not accept it.
 It’s going to be too low and, if you accept it, you won’t be able to pursue a higher, more suitable settlement down the line.
-Instead, contact a personal injury lawyer.
+Instead, contact a lawyer.

-Contact Our Team of Truck Accident Lawyers Today
+Contact Our Team of Lawyers Today

 Our law firm has offices in Mobile, Daphne, Foley, and Montgomery, Alabama, as well as in Pascagoula, Mississippi.
 Our lawyers are ready to handle a wide range of personal injury cases, including car accidents, truck accidents, motorcycle accidents, and more.